Understanding Generative Recommendation with Semantic IDs from a Model-scaling View: Investigating the Model Scaling Behaviors of SID-based GR

 \section{Investigating the Model Scaling Behaviors of SID-based GR}

-\textbf{Setup.} To investigate the scaling properties of the SID-based GR, we use TIGER~\citep{TIGER} as a representative architecture.
-This encoder-decoder model, which autoregressively generates SIDs, has proven to deliver promising performance and hence forms the backbone of many contemporary SID-based GR~\citep{LIGER,COBRA,OneRec}.
-The training process involves two main stages: (1) an LLM encodes item descriptions into semantic embeddings, which are then quantized into discrete SIDs, and (2) a sequential recommender is trained on user SID sequences to predict the next item's SID.
-During inference, we generate next-item SIDs using beam search~(\cref{alg:constrained_beam_search}).
-Since the official TIGER implementation is not public, our experiments leverage the open-source framework from GRID~\citep{ju2025generative}.
+\textbf{Setup.} To investigate the scaling properties of the SID-based GR, we use the cornerstone framework which is widely shared by transformer-RS methods~(e.g., TIGER~\citep{TIGER}) and LLM-RS methods~(e.g., MiniOneRec~\citep{minionerec}).
+As shown in \cref{fig:paradigms}, its training process involves two main stages: (1) a modality encoder (LLM in this case) encodes item descriptions into semantic embeddings, which are then quantized into discrete SIDs, and (2) a sequential recommender is trained on user SID sequences to predict the next item's SID.
+During inference, we generate next-item SIDs using beam search.
+Specifically, our experiments leverage the open-source framework GRID~\citep{ju2025generative}.
+We first generate the semantic IDs with its codes and then input them to transformer RS following TIGER~\citep{TIGER} and to LLM RS following MiniOneRec~\citep{minionerec} respectively.
+To align the learning strategy and ensure fair comparisons, all RS models are trained via supervised tuning.